Skip to main content

 • The facts made public must be offensive to a reasonable person.

 In the case of Peterson v.
 Moldofsky, the defendant, who previously was involved in a sexual encounter with the plaintiff, recorded the plaintiff having sexual activities with other individuals and sent the videos and pictures to the plaintiff’s mother, current lover, and office colleagues.
 The plaintiff sued the defendant based on invasion of privacy.
-The court ruled in favor of the plaintiff, stating that the defendant invaded the plaintiff’s privacy as they published information about the plaintiff’s private life to the public and is not a legitimate concern to the public.
+The court ruled in favor of the plaintiff, stating that the defendant invaded the plaintiff’s privacy as they published information about the plaintiff’s private life to the public, which is not a legitimate concern.

 Appropriation of Another’s Name

-One who uses another’s name or likeness to their advantage is an invasion of the other person’s privacy.
+Using another’s name or likeness to their advantage invents the other person’s privacy.
 However, using certain characteristics of the person does not create grounds for action.
 In the case of Allen v.
 National Video, Inc., the actor Woody Allen sued National Video for creating a video ad with a celebrity impersonator, Phil Boroff, who looked like Woody Allen, claiming Boroff violated his statutory right to privacy.

 However, the court ruled that there must be three elements that the plaintiff must satisfy: